Last updated: 22th June 2026 | Originally published: 12th April 2021

 Plumbing isn’t just about fixing leaky taps.
 It’s a career with real prospects, job security, and the chance to be your own boss.
 Here’s why more people are swapping their office chairs for pipe wrenches:

-- Flexible career paths: Work on domestic jobs, commercial sites, or specialise in renewables (think heat pumps and solar).
+• Flexible career paths: Work on domestic jobs, commercial sites, or specialise in renewables such as heat pumps and solar.

 How to Retrain as a Plumber: Your Options